Change baker options#

 ../../_images/update-baker-keys-finish.png

-7. You need to import your baker keys file to your node in order to start baking.
-It is preferable to update them on the node as close to the next pay day as possible to prevent the node from being down as a baker for a longer time.
+7. You need to import your validator keys file to your node in order to start producing blocks.
+It is preferable to update them on the node as close to the next pay day as possible to prevent the node from being down as a validator for a longer time.

 Desktop Wallet